Digital Storytelling: A Marketer’s Guide

 Storytelling has been around since the dawn of mankind.
 And when you zoom out and look at the history of storytelling, there are three distinct phases in human history:

 Phase 1: Visual and Oral Storytelling (Circa 30,000 B.C. – 700 B.C.).
 For most of human history, storytelling was done visually and orally.
-Civilizations and communities would tell stories, legends, and tales around campfires and in primitive group settings.
-These stories would be memorized by children.
+Civilizations and communities would tell digital story/digital stories, legends, and tales around campfires and in primitive group settings.
+These digital story/digital stories focus would be memorized by children.
 Then when they matured into adults, they would pass the same stories down to their children.
 Visual storytelling was also popular during this time period (as can be seen with ancient cave paintings and murals).

 Phase 2: Written Storytelling (Circa 200 B.C. – Late 20th Century).
-As technology improved and papyrus and scrolls became available in civilized communities, alphabets were created and written storytelling became the preferred method for documenting, preserving, and sharing stories.
+As technology improved and papyrus and scrolls became available in civilized communities, alphabets were created and written storytelling became the preferred method for documenting, preserving, and sharing digital stories.
 The Bible, Shakespear novels, and early works of philosophers like Plato and Aristotle are among the earliest written stories known to man.
 Fairytales became popular in 17th century France, while modern newspapers followed in the 18th century.
 Magazines surfaced in the 20th century as a popular mass media outlet for stories.

 Phase 3: Digital Storytelling (Circa 1939 – Present).
 The digital storytelling era officially commenced in 1939 with the launch of network television.
 Then in 1972, interactive storytelling entered the marketplace in the form of video game consoles.
 The 1980s followed with music videos.
 Then came the 1990s and early-2000s, which gave birth to the biggest storytelling platform in history: the internet.
 (This has led to the rise of numerous web platforms, including blogs, social media, podcasting, online video, etc.)

 Spend 10 minutes with any well-educated anthropologist and they’ll be quick to tell you that storytelling is central to human existence.
 It’s one of the consistent threads between every known culture.
-And anytime you have two or more people together, stories emerge.
+And anytime you have two or more people together, Most digital stories emerge.
 We’re constantly looking for them.

-“Just as the brain detects patterns in the visual forms of nature – a face, a figure, a flower – and in sound, so too it detects patterns in information,” author Frank Rose writes.
-“Stories are recognizable patterns, and in those patterns we find meaning.
+“Just as the brain detects patterns in the visual forms of nature – a face, a figure, a flower – and in sound, so too it detects patterns in information,” author Frank Rose writes. “digital stories are recognizable patterns, and in those patterns we find meaning.
 We use stories to make sense of our world and to share that understanding with others.
 They are the signal within the noise.”

 In a groundbreaking 1944 study, psychologists showed dozens of participants a short film and asked them to explain what was happening on the screen.
 The film, which was very rudimentary, showed two triangles and a circle traversing across a simple two-dimensional surface.
 The only other visual element on the screen was a rectangle, which had one open side and sat motionless on the surface.